Hafsah-bi/Single_Cell_RNA_Seq/README.md

 ### a.
 Data upload and organization

-At the beginning of the workflow, the required input files are uploaded and organized in the analysis environment.
-These commonly include:

-- **FASTQ files** generated from sequencing
-- Reference files required for alignment and quantification
-- Associated metadata, where applicable

 Create a new Galaxy history and rename it, for example:

 - `scRNA-seq 10X dataset tutorial`